 It would be easy to reduce Upamecano to his young age and man-mountain physique, but the 6'1" French centre-back has so much more to him than that.

-The Matchday 11 win at Hertha Berlin showcased Upamecano's abilities on the ball: no-one completed more than the 72 passes he made.
-His 90 per cent pass completion in the 2019/20 season is stratospheric and symptomatic of a man who "played everywhere, forward, midfielder…" before he settled in defence at Valenciennes, his first professional club.
+The Matchday 11 win at Hertha Berlin in 2019/20 showcased Upamecano's abilities on the ball: no-one completed more than the 72 passes he made.
+His 91 per cent pass completion through the current campaign is stratospheric and symptomatic of a man who "played everywhere, forward, midfielder…" before he settled in defence at Valenciennes, his first professional club.